coolbutuseless/devout/README.md

   - No anti-aliasing.
   - No UTF text support.
   - No plotmath support.
+  - No angled text other than 0 or 90 degrees.
+  - No raster support.
   - No sanity checking or safety checking of ‘filename’ string.
   - No way to have un-filled circles.
   - No stroke aesthetic for cicles.